python/typeshed/README.md

 * Pin the stubs to a known good version and update manually.
 For example, if you use `types-requests==2.31.0.1`, you can be sure that upgrading dependencies will not break type checking.
-However, you will miss out on improvements in the stubs that could potentially improve type checking.
+However, you will miss out on improvements in the stubs that could potentially improve type checking, unless you manually update the stubs.
   It also has the risk that the stubs you are using are not compatible with the package being stubbed.
 * Don't pin the stubs.
 This is the most flexible option, but it carries the